 Accounts payable processes are excellent candidates for automation.
 Reengineered processes, combined with AI and intelligent automation, can minimize costs, create efficiencies and improve compliance.
 These are the three key levers needed to succeed.

 Processing invoices involves a great amount of time and manual labor for accounts payable (AP) operations.
-Indeed, one of our clients estimated that it was spending $15 per transaction to pay $300 to $400 invoices.
-Based on our data, gleaned from over a decade of working with clients, more than 28% of transactions are paid late or inaccurately because of data errors, process issues or both.
+One of our clients estimated that it was spending $15 per transaction to pay $300 to $400 invoices.
+Based on our data, more than 28% of transactions are paid late or inaccurately because of data errors, process issues or both.
 Much of the work required to resolve these issues is high-volume, repetitive, rules-based and rote.

-Touchless AP combines reimagined policies and processes enabled with automation and intelligent technologies to streamline the entire payment value chain, encompassing invoice intake; indexing and data control; buying compliance; workflows; approvals; and debit posting.
-In our experience, by re-engineering and automating the execution of policies and procedures in each of these areas, organizations can reduce total cost to pay each invoice up to 80%, achieve over 70% first-time throughput of invoices, and improve delivery of accurate and timely payments by 90%.
+What to do then?
+Implement what we’ve dubbed “touchless AP.”
+It combines reimagined policies and processes enabled with automation and intelligent technologies to streamline the entire payment value chain.
+In our experience, organizations can reduce total cost to pay each invoice up to 80%, achieve over 70% first-time throughput of invoices, and improve the delivery of accurate and timely payments by 90%.

 Success with touchless AP requires organizations to combine upstream work on reimagined policies and procedures that set the stage for downstream processing efficiencies.
 We’ll explain the three key levers needed to implement successful touchless AP:

 - Determine optimal workflows.
 Companies should base these on general ledger (GL) codes, type of purchase and invoice value.
 For example, routine office supply purchases likely need fewer layers of checks and balances (such as data verification and approvals) than would a capital transaction involving land, buildings or machinery.